aws-samples/aws-secure-environment-accelerator/reference-artifacts/Custom-Scripts/Pre-migration/README.md

 ### Post AWS LZA Deployment Overview

 At this point the upgrade to LZA is complete.
 Further updates to the environment will require updating the LZA configuration and then executing the LZA pipeline.
-The custom resource snapshot upgrade tool may be executed to report on any changes.
+The custom resource snapshot upgrade tool may be executed to store the state of custom resources to be used in future troubleshooting.

 #### Post Upgrade Snapshot

-To create the post upgrade snapshot you will be using the upgrade tools in your Cloud9 environment again.
-There are two steps.
-The first step will update the snapshot DynamoDb with the configuration of the resources post upgrade.
-After updating the resources you will run another command to report on the differences.
+To create the post upgrade snapshot you will be using the upgrade tools again.
+You will update the snapshot DynamoDb with the configuration of the resources post upgrade.

 #### Post AWS LZA Deployment Commands